-- the trust was established by the applicant and his/her spouse, the trustors, and - the trustees, (the applicant and spouse) have at least some discretion over the trust principal and/or trust income contained in the trust, and - the applicant and spouse are trust beneficiaries to all or a part of the payments from the trust.
+- ✓ the trust was established prior to August 11, 1993, and - ✓ the trust was established by the applicant and his/her spouse, the trustors, and - ✓ the trustees, (the applicant and spouse) have at least some discretion over the trust principal and/or trust income contained in the trust, and - the applicant and spouse are trust beneficiaries to all or a part of the payments from the trust.

-Even though the trust is irrevocable, the applicant has discretion over the full amount of trust principal and trust income, therefore the entire amount in the trust is considered available property and available income.
+Even though the trust is irrevocable, the applicant has discretion over the full amount of trust principal and trust income, therefore the entire amount in the trust is considered available property (pursuant to Section 50402(b)-(f) except that subsection (e) does not apply to annuities purchased on or after August 11, 1993) and available income.